widgetface/model_of_life_take-home-exercise/README.md

 Your code should be well-commented and efficiently implemented.

-Provide a brief (max 300 words) write-up of your approach and findings.

 ## Returning your exercise

 Please return a python script and write-up file as markdown to [Wilna Oosthuyzen](wilna.oosthuyzen@ed.ac.uk) by **Thursday 3rd October 18:00 UTC**.